 completed within Australia, Canada, New Zealand, United Kingdom, South Africa, Ireland, or United States of America, which will meet the English proficiency.

-If you do not satisfy any of the above you will need to undertake an English language proficiency test and achieve the following scores as below.
+If you do not satisfy any of the above, you will need to undertake an English language proficiency test and achieve the following scores:

-· An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 overall with a minimum 7.0 for Reading and Writing and 7.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 with a minimum 7.0 in each subset; or

-· An Occupational English Test with Grades A or B only in each of the four components.
+- An Occupational English Test with Grades A or B only in each of the four components.